tier4/caret_doc/docs/visualization/callback/index.md

 ![callback_period_time_line](../../imgs/callback_period_time_line.png)

 The horizontal axis means time, labeled as `Time [s]`. `xaxis_type` argument is prepared as well as `create_callback_frequency_plot()` method.
-The vertical axis means period of callback execution, labeled as `Period [ms]`.
+The vertical axis means period of callback start, labeled as `Period [ms]`.
 It is plotted per sample.

 ## Latency